 Some clinics will ask you to choose words from a list to describe your pain, working from the McGill Pain Questionnaire which was developed in the 1970s.
 You’re asked to choose whether your pain is beating or pounding, flashing or drilling, stabbing or cutting.
 There is little difference between many of the choices and even if there were, much depends on individual interpretation of the terms.
 The questionnaire is a valid attempt to bring some objectivity to this most subjective of sensations, but graphically illustrates the imprecision of language to describe these painful feelings.

 As words don’t work, we next reach for numbers in our attempt to adequately communicate our discomfort; is the pain a 1, a 5 or a 10 out of 10?
-Most pain patients are used to being presented with a sheaf of questionnaires like this one at every appointment.
+Most pain patients are used to being presented with a sheaf of questionnaires.
 I have literally spent hours drawing diagrams, ticking boxes, and most crucially, selecting numbers to represent the pain I’ve felt over the last hour, day, week, month, year.

 My pain is not your pain